 To stay safe, only take the cards you need.
 Wear your bag securely across your body, and keep cards, wallets, purses, and everything else out of sight and reach.
 Remove cards only when paying for goods.

-While you're paying for those goods, be sure to check the proximity of those around you.
+While paying for those goods, be sure to check the proximity of those around you.
 If a PIN is required at the checkout or an ATM, anyone paying attention can spot what the code is.
 All it takes then is for your card to be stolen and the PIN used by the ID thief.

 Cover your PIN as it is entered to keep the code a secret.